Yolwoocle/bugscraper/README.md

 ## Distribution
 Please feel free to reuse, modify, or remix the source code of the game for any non commercial project.
 If it is commercial please [contact me first](https://yolwoocle.github.io/aboutme.html) (I'll probably say yes!).
-I am very lax with what you can do with the source code, but please note that I reserve all rights of the original work.
+I am very lax with what you can do with the source code, but please note that I reserve all rights of the original work (just in case).

 <div align="center">
   🐛🐛🐛🐛🐛